 Always look forward to new stuff from Glenn, as he always has something new and exciting on the go!
-I saw Glenn perform in a club in Buffalo, NY back in the summer, and it was an amazing show!
-A great energetic set of classics spanning his lengthy career, one of the best club shows i’ve ever seen!
+I saw Glenn perform in a club in Buffalo, NY a few years back, and it was an amazing show!
+A great energetic set of classics spanning his lengthy career, one of the best club shows I’ve ever seen!
 In 2011 Glenn released his autobiography as well.
 He is currently on tour in the US with The Dead Daisies (https://thedeaddaisies.com)

 “Often cited as one of the Greatest singers in rock n roll for the past 25 years, Glenn Hughes’ career has been a roller coaster of ups and downs, personal tragedies and triumphs, and a musical class above most of his contemporaries.
 His story reads like a book, from a young guy in Wolverhampton, England fronting the funk-rock band Trapeze, who reached moderate success before he was spotted and brought in to Deep Purple, one of the biggest bands at the time in 1974, and then after DP broke up years of different yet unique and usually classic projects such as Hughes/Thrall, a short stint in Black Sabbath, numerous solo albums, and guest appearances, and up until a decade ago, a career often riddled with substance abuse and addictions.
 But in recent years, clean, sober, and in charge of what he’s doing, Glenn Hughes has become THE voice of rock.
 Check out guest appearances like Stuart Smith’s “Heaven & Earth” debut, or the various tribute albums he’s contributed to, and most notably his latest string of albums – “Crystal Karma“, “Voodoo Hill“ [a classic hard rock album with Italian guitarist Dario Mollo], and his best work to date – “Building The Machine“; my favorite album release of 2001.”

-Q] It’s probably more of a mainstream Hard rock album compared to most of the other stuff you’ve done…
+It’s probably more of a mainstream Hard-rock album compared to most of the other stuff you’ve done…

-Q] The acoustics stuff’s really good, like “I Will Follow” and “Big Sky”.
+The acoustic stuff is really good, like “I Will Follow” and “Big Sky”.
 Big Sky was written about Bill Eskridge

 When I wrote with my guitar player, and said to him ‘OK, now we’re going to write the opening cut’.
 Every album I’ve ever done in the last few years, I always go out and go ‘I know exactly what I’m going to write for the opening cut’ And when I wrote this opening, I was ‘Oh – this is going to be an amazing cut!’
 And when the chorus comes in with those big harmonies that we haven’t heard from Glenn in a while, I just thought – ‘here ya go!
 Let’s make an album that is very hard to make, but let’s get those big harmonies back’.